WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 Death Row, same as in Dr. Dre's Chronic.
 But according to Kurt Kobane,

 it is not a Dr. Dre production.
-It was supposed to be the introduction of the unreleased Danny Boy album,
+It was initially supposed to be an introduction to the unreleased Danny Boy album (cf. Danny Boy's The DJ Quik Sessions),

 02. Initiated (Thug Pound) (Blow Version) feat.
 Dogg Pound, Hussein, Kastro & Edi / Daz